Wavechaser/NamiColor/README.md

 ## What NamiColor Does

-NamiColor is designed to allow you to take full ownership of your film images.
+NamiColor enables you to take full ownership of your film images.

 Like digital sensors, film is nothing but a device of acquisition.
 In either format, the acquisition device captures and transports a slice of the scene in an intermediate form.
 Given that this intermediate image retains enough resolution, dynamic range, and color, it grants the possibility of being transformed into any desired look.